FACEBOOK TWITTER INSTAGRAM YOUTUBE PINTEREST PINTEREST

 Finally, it's time to rank the recent games I've played this year.
 And boy, has it been a good one.
 There's been so many big release that I'm sure there are many to catch up on.
 Funnily enough, the best game of the year according to many publications is not mine.
 And it's not like I don't think that modern classic is terrible by any stretch of the imagination.
 It's just so massive I don't think I've yet to get a grasp on it (those who know which game I'm on about will know).
 So, read on to find out what I consider to be the cream of the crop of interactive media in 2023...

 So, I'm gonna spoil my list for those of you who haven't paged-down to my ranking; Baldur's Gate III is not at my number one spot.
 "Blasphemous!"
 I hear you cry, especially coming from those who know how much I got into D&D as a dungeon master over the last few years.
-I'll go on to detail why, but for now I'd like to comment on how much of a success it was financially and culturally.
+I'll go on in detail a bit later, but for now I'd like to comment on how much of a success it was financially and culturally.
 It veritably knocked off all those triple-A developers from their perch by gleefully denying us micro-transactions, graphical bugs and - if you choose to visit every minutiae of the game world or explore every side-quest - our lives.
 It was such a massive breath of fresh air that the latest Assassin Creed or Call of Duty barely made a blip on the gaming landscape.
 And the least said about Starfield's overpromised gameplay the better.

 Talking about consoles, the only one I really play nowadays is my trusty old switch.
 And they're still releasing bangers for it.
 I do get a sense that the system is winding down with copious amounts of remakes joining its envious library.
 Some are even on my Top-10, which goes to show the pedigree of Nintendo's back catalogue even if they've not been quite as featureful as I'd hoped.
 Rumour has it we'll get news on the Switch 2 in the coming months which I am excited for, but part of me will be very disappointed if my current library will become obsolete along with it.
 I still don't have a PlayStation 5, which makes this the first generation where I haven't wanted one.
 The only true exclusives I would want to play on it are Final Fantasy XVI and Spider-Man 2 but I've no doubt their PC ports will grace my Steam library before the year is out.
 As such, you'd probably likely see these anticipated titles on next year's rundown.